melbourne-lab/canopy_flowering/notes/papers_to_read.md

 Tallgrass prairie community study with details and references about influences about soil moisture on timing of flowering.

+##### Reed et al., 2019.
+Prairie plant phenology driven more by...
+Ecology and Evolution.

+Effects of warming +/ drought on phenology (?) along a latitudional gradient in the coastal Pacific Northwest.

+##### Zhu et al., 2016.
+Interactions between warming and soil moisture...
+Royal Society Biological Letters.

+Experimental warming in plants in the Tibetan plateau.

 ### *Campanula* general notes

 ##### Preite et al., 2015.
 Adaptation of flowering phenology and fitness-related traits...
 Evolutionary Ecology.